doctrine/shards/docs/sharding.rst

 inside your application and more importantly, resizing shards is done transparently on the server.

+Features of SQL Azure are:

+- Central server to log into federations architecture.
+No need to know all connection details of all shards.
+- Database level operation to split shards, taking away the tediousness of this operation for application developers.
+- A global tablespace that can contain global data to all shards.
+- One or many different federations (this library only supports working with one)
+- Sharded or non-sharded tables inside federations
+- Allows filtering SELECT queries on the database based on the selected sharding key value.
+This allows to implement sharded Multi-Tenant Apps very easily.

 To setup an SQL Azure ShardManager use the following code:

 .. code-block:: php